buildinspace/peru/README.md

 because it means your dependencies will always be consistent, even when you look at commits from a long time ago.

-You really want all of your dependencies to have explicit hashes, but editing those by hand is painful, especially if you have a lot of dependencies.
+You really want all of your dependencies to have hashes, but editing those by hand is painful.
 The next section is about making that easier.

 ## Magical Updates